Forest Runner 2022-23 FAQs

 Any amendments to participant details must be made 10 days in advance of the event via email to firstname.lastname@example.org

-I cannot make the race, can I get a refund?
+I cannot make the event, can I get a refund?

 Unfortunately, we are unable to offer refunds.
 If you purchased refund protection you can claim a refund at https://bookingprotect.com/apply-for-a-refund/ subject to Booking Protect terms and conditions.